perladvent/perldotcom/content/article/_pub_2005_01_06_bricolage_configuration.md

 [`ALERT_FROM`]{#alertfrom}

 :   Set this directive to an email address that you want to appear in
-    the âFromâ header of alert emails.
-I typically set it to something like âBricolage Admin &lt;www@example.com&gt;â, but use whatever is appropriate for your organization.
+    the “From” header of alert emails.
+I typically set it to something like “Bricolage Admin &lt;www@example.com&gt;”, but use whatever is appropriate for your organization.
 If your users are inclined to reply to alert emails, you may want to set up a special `ALERT_FROM` email address that has an auto-responder to let the user know that